 Challenge accepted!
 We asked each member of our team attending SXSW to come up with two sessions they are excited about that would also be related to what they do here at Rocksauce Studios.
 The list they came up with is so spectacular; we have decided to share it!

 Michael Manning, Chief Relationship Officer

-5 Wicked Lies Standing Between You and Diverse Teams – When you run a successful company you are always thinking of growth.
-I’m looking forward to this panel discussion explaining the benefits of seeking individuals with cognitive diversity and breaking free of homogeneity.
+When you run a successful company you are always thinking of growth.
+I’m looking forward to the SXSW panels discussion explaining the benefits of seeking individuals with cognitive diversity and breaking free of homogeneity.

 Jason Bender, Director of Development

 Organizational change is bound to happen.
 I’m hoping to have some great takeaways from Jason Valentino’s panel that will to help facilitate those changes, go beyond the buzz words, and help us optimize our operations.

 Software bugs; As much as we try to prevent them there is always a bug somewhere.
 This session should provide some interesting tips how to manage bugs and discover vulnerabilities during an initial software launch.

 We are always looking to find inspiration for improving our company culture.
 Nike, Pinterest, and IBM have created areas for “physical making” that has changed their respective workplaces.
 I hope to learn how to scale this for Rocksauce to help our team unleash some of their creativity.

 Sometimes our jobs aren’t the things we’re most interested in.
 If there is a trick for getting excited about doing unexciting, necessary tasks like Excel, I want to know about it!
 Maybe thinking like a scientist will turn me into a spreadsheet expert!
 (Plus I have a soft spot for everything dinosaur!)

 Aaron Tribou, Senior Software Engineer